Project Updates: Constructing the Glade

 Removal and preservation of Steinberg Rink lettering and limestone veneer from the building and site walls

-Spring 2025 images above highlight the demolition and removal of parking lot pavement and old rink material, and excavation of subgrade for new ice rink.
+Images above from spring 2025 show demolition and removal of parking lot pavement and old rink material and excavation for new ice rink.

-Early spring 2025 images above highlight the removal and crating of the limestone veneer, excavation of the hillside to the east of the Steinberg building
+Images above from spring 2025 show removal and crating of the limestone veneer and excavation of the hillside to the east of the building.